aghoz-i/os212/links.md

  Explains the concept of CFS, a process schedulers in linux.

 16. [CPU Scheduling in Operating Systems](https://www.geeksforgeeks.org/cpu-scheduling-in-operating-systems/)<br>
- Explains the scheduling in CPU works.
+ Explains how the scheduling in CPU works.